qalyptus/qalyptus-sense-on-demand/README.md

 ## Contact

-For any questions and support, please feel free to contact:
+For any questions and support, please feel free to contact us.

-Qalyptus support (support@qalyptus.com)

 ## Info
 This extension is forked from bohua/nprinting-sense-on-demand